-You need to find a friend who can plop on your couch in their pajamas and just chat with their feet on your coffee table.
+We need to find a friend who can plop on your couch in their pajamas and chat with their feet on your coffee table.

 The chaos that ensues when my three kids are playing is excruciatingly overwhelming to my friends who only have one kid.
-I often spend our time together apologizing or explaining to them why siblings don’t actually need to share and that it’s okay if they figure out their own drama.
+I often spend our time together apologizing or explaining to them why siblings don’t actually need to share and it’s okay if they squabble.

 10. One last important note to when you are trying to find new Mom Friends and a Mom Tribe